 I always ignored this behavior until going through the training with my job.
 While there are very few ways that we can safely help women in these situations, awareness is a vital piece of the puzzle.
-Perhaps it is time I’ve spent with college women, or the A21 stories I’ve heard, or simply the fact that God has nudged my heart to accept that I am closer to this issue than some.
+Perhaps it is all the time I’ve spent with college women, or the A21 stories I’ve heard, or simply the fact that God has opened my eyes and heart to accept the difficult truth that this is a real situation we cannot ignore and that those of us in the sports world are that I am closer to this issue than we realize.

 This is Everyone’s Fight

 Due to the anonymous, risk-free nature of the hospitality industry, children across the globe are exploited in hotels—ranging from budget properties to luxury resorts.
 Hotel associates are uniquely situated to identify and report suspicious activity.
 From check-in to check-out there are a number of indicators victims and traffickers exhibit during the time they are on hotel property.
 With proper training, a front desk agent or a housekeeper can notice that something is not right and respond.